Autobike/Autobike/docs/manual.md

 After turning on the relevant parts of the bike and [connecting to the myRIO](#connect-myrio-to-your-pc), you should just be able to open one of the main VI:s (listed [here](../myrio/labview)) and run it.

-You also have to put the correct name of the csv files to have the matrixes and the reference trajectory, in all 3 of these VI:s :
+You also have to put the correct name of the csv files to have the matrixes and the reference trajectory, in all 3 of these VI:s **figure missing**:
 <img width="215" alt="image" src="https://github.com/ja125/Autobike_Summer2023/assets/135957410/5d0e71b8-6597-4c0f-bc3a-0bdac35080b6">

 In the following order, run the 3 VI:s :